-- Start by measuring your existing countertops.
+Start by measuring your existing countertops.
 Replacement laminate sheets are available at most consumer home improvement stores usually in 5’ or 10’ sheets.
-You can cut them to size your self (see below) or some stores will actually cut them to size for you.
+You can cut them to size your self (see below).
+Some stores will cut them to size for you.
 If you do get your laminate cut at the store, be sure to have it cut a little larger than your measurements so you can trim them in place.

-- To cut and trim your laminate you will need either a laminate cutting blade for a utility knife, a fine toothed saw blade for your circular saw or jig saw or a laminate cutting bit for your router.
+To cut and trim your laminate you will need either a laminate cutting blade or a utility knife, a fine-toothed saw blade for your circular saw or jigsaw, or a laminate cutting bit for your router.
 Any or all of these are available at home and hardware stores.

 Step 2 - Relaminate Your Countertops

 Sand your existing countertop to rough it up and give the contact cement a surface it can grab on to.
 After sanding, clean and vacuum away all the dust to ensure the contact cement will make a strong bond with the counter.

 Next, spread a thin layer of contact cement on both the sanded countertop and the underside of your laminate sheet.
 Give the glue some time to set up (usually 5 to 10 minutes) but check the manufacturer’s instructions on the can.
 While you’re waiting, place the wooden dowels about 18” apart along the length of your counter.
 (Don’t worry, they won’t stick.)

 Once the contact cement is ready (slightly tacky), place your laminate sheet over the old countertop resting on the wooden dowels.
 It’s a good idea to have a helper for this step since the laminate sheet can be awkward for one person to position properly.